kubermatic/docs/content/kubermatic/master/guides/addons/_index.en.md

   [TLS node bootstrapping](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/)
 * [OpenVPN client](https://openvpn.net/index.php/open-source/overview.html): virtual private network (VPN).
 Lets the control plan access the Pod & Service network.
 Required for functionality like `kubectl proxy` & `kubectl port-forward`.
-* [logrotate](https://github.com/blacklabelops/logrotate): rotates logs on worker nodes
 * pod-security-policy: Policies to configure KKP access when PSPs are enabled
 * default-storage-class: A cloud provider specific StorageClass
-* kubelet-configmap: A set of ConfigMaps used by kubeadm
+* kubeadm-configmap & kubelet-configmap: A set of ConfigMaps used by kubeadm

 Installation and configuration of these addons is done by 2 controllers which are part of the KKP
 seed-controller-manager: